Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M81 C"pson" ; allocate the PS_ON pin to power control but leave power off M81         ; turn power off immediately
-M81 S1      ; turn power off when all thermostatic fans have turned off
+M81 S1      ; turn power off when all thermostatic fans have turned off M81 D30 S1  ; turn power off after 30 seconds or when all thermostatic fans have turned off, whichever happens later (RRF 3.5)
 </pre>

 Turns off the ATX power supply.
 Counterpart to M80.
 A deferred power down command (M81 S1) that has not yet happened can be cancelled using M80.

-In RRF 3.4beta6 and later, M81 will have no effect unless a power control pin has previously been assigned using M80 or M81 with the C parameter.
+In RRF 3.4 and later, M81 will have no effect unless a power control pin has previously been assigned using M80 or M81 with the C parameter.
 This would normally be done in the config.g file.

 ## M82: Set extruder to absolute mode